FikaWorks/kubectl-plugins/README.md

 |  plugin      | description |
 |--------------|-------------|
 | prune-unused | Prune secrets or configmaps that are not being used in a given namespace.
 It checks against all resources from mounted volumes, env, envFrom and imagePullSecrets.
-| exec-cronjob | Execute a CronJob, by extracting the Job spec and apply it in the given namespace.
+| exec-cronjob | Run a cron job immediately by extracting the Job spec and creating a Job instance thereof.

 ## Getting started